I7-Examples/When-in-Rome-1/docs/source.txt

 			otherwise;
 				if the creature can touch an entertaining thing begin;
-					let the new target be a random entertaining thing;
-					try the creature trying playing with the new target;
+					try the creature trying playing with a random entertaining thing;
 				end if;
 			end if;
 		end if;